Last Words (How I Met Your Mother): Reception

-Ratings

-In the United States, "Last Words" was watched by 10.51 million viewers during its original broadcast on January 17, 2011, making it the highest rated episode of the season.
-It marked an increase in viewership from the previous episode, "Bad News", which drew in 10.15 million viewers, the season's second highest ratings.
+"Last Words" was first aired on CBS in the United States on January 17, 2011, to an audience of 10.51 million viewers with a 3.9/9 share among adults 18–49.
+It was the most viewed broadcast in its 8 pm timeslot and fifth highest of the night overall.
+It marked an increase in viewership from the previous episode, "Bad News", which drew in 10.15 million viewers, the previous season high.